UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

    make install_ricgraph_server
    ```
    Read more at the sections below.
-1. Optional: Use a service unit file to run Ricgraph Explorer and the Ricgraph REST API.
+1. Optional: use a service unit file to run Ricgraph Explorer and the Ricgraph REST API.
 Type:
    ```
    make install_enable_ricgraphexplorer_restapi
    ```
    Read more at [Use a service unit file to run Ricgraph Explorer and the Ricgraph
    REST API](#use-a-service-unit-file-to-run-ricgraph-explorer-and-the-ricgraph-rest-api).
-1. Optional and possibly dangerous: Use Apache/Nginx, WSGI, and ASGI to make
+1. Optional and possibly dangerous: use Apache or Nginx webserver, WSGI, and ASGI to make
    Ricgraph Explorer and the Ricgraph
    REST API accessible from outside your virtual machine.
    Read more at